The Voice UK series 13

 The Voice UK is a British television music competition to find new singing talent.
 The thirteenth series premiered on 31 August 2024 on ITV1.
-Emma Willis returned to present the series, whilst will.i.am and Sir Tom Jones returned as coaches, along with The Voice Australia coach LeAnn Rimes, Tom Fletcher and Danny Jones, with the latter two serving as the programme's first duo coach.
+Emma Willis returned to present the series, whilst will.i.am and Sir Tom Jones returned as coaches, along with The Voice Australia coach LeAnn Rimes, and Tom Fletcher & Danny Jones, with the latter two serving as the programme's first duo coach.

 On 26 October 2024, AVA was announced the winner of the series, marking Tom Fletcher & Danny Jones' first win as coaches.
 Fletcher and Jones became the first duo on the UK version of The Voice to win a series and became the third coach to win on their debut series, following Jennifer Hudson and Anne-Marie.
 It also marks Jones' second win on the UK franchise following the third series of the Kids edition.